-Mr Liang shared the transformative impact of the digital age on education and the importance of foresight in shaping its future.
-It is necessary for educators to leverage new technologies, foster imagination and creativity, and adopt a long-term vision to ensure that education remains relevant and effective in a changing society.
-Educators too must adapt to these changes and develop new skills and knowledge to stay relevant.
+Mr Liang shared the transformative impact of the digital age on education and the importance of foresight in shaping the future of learning.
+It is necessary for educators to leverage new technologies, foster imagination and creativity, and dream of the future beyond tomorrow’s world to ensure that education remains relevant and effective in tomorrow’s society.
+Educators must be open to share and learn across disciplines, adapt to broader societal changes wrought by new technologies and acquire new skills and knowledge to stay relevant.

 2. Professor Yu Yong Ping, doctoral supervisor at the School of Education Sciences, Nanjing Normal University, and Chairman of the China Preschool Education Research Association